telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

 * the name of the CLI option
 * a pointer to the variable that will hold its value after parse
-* the name of the environment variable (yes, options can be passed an env vars also)
+* the name of the environment variable (yes, options can be passed as env vars also)
 * the type of the CLI parameter variable:
     * `PaBool`
     * `PaString`